 -

 Saint Dominic.
 Oil on canvas.
-Spanish school, 18th century.
-Oil on canvas with a horizontal layout depicting a Dominican wearing the characteristic habit of the order holding a Holy Host and a chalice in the other hand.
+Spanish School, 18th century.
+Oil on canvas, horizontally oriented, depicting a Dominican friar in the order's characteristic habit, holding aloft the Blessed Sacrament and a chalice in the other hand.
 He is surrounded by figures, some of whom appear frightened.
-Note the fire to the right and a child figure with goat or ram legs and horns (demon).
-This may possibly be Saint Vincent Ferrer fighting against heretics.
-It is possible that this is a sketch for a large-format work.
+Note the fire to the right and a child figure with goat or ram legs and horns (a demon).
+This may represent Saint Vincent Ferrer fighting heretics.
+It is possible that this is a sketch for a larger work.

 · Size: 65,5x3,5x42 cms.
 Int 56,5x33,5 cms